sstsimulator/sst-macro/docs/manual/manual.md

 Periods denote nesting of parameter namespaces.
 The parameter `node.memory.model` will be nested in namespace `memory` inside namespace `node`.
-SST/macro generally requests variable values via the inner-most namespace only.
-This means rather than asking for variable `node::memory::model` it will actually look for variable `memory::model` starting with the most deeply nested namespace.
+If inside a given namespace, SST-macro looks within that namespace first.
+If unable to find it, the input parser moves through the namespace nesting to find the value.
-This exactly follows C++ namespace rules.
+This exactly follows C++ namespace rules with one important exception.
+The "global" namespace is reserved for special keywords that get translated.
+Keywords in the global namespace are not visible to any components.

 For example, consider the following:
 ````
-memory.model = simple
+node.model = simple
 node.memory.model = pisces
 ````
 If I am building the node's memory system, the initialization will look for `memory::model` inside namespace `node` first, returning the value `pisces`.
-If node initialization had been unable to find the variable in the `node` namespace, it would have moved up and looked in the global namespace, returning the value `simple`.

-A new syntax supported in 6.1 more closely resembles C++ namespace declarations.
+The preferred syntax from 6.1 more closely resembles C++ namespace declarations.
 Namespaces can be scoped using brackets \{\}:

 ````